omtorano/integrateMO/README.md

 Running integrate_MO() will generate a folder in the current working directory with the following naming convention "integrateMO_*integration method*_*year-month-day time*".
 The contents of the folder depend on the integration method chosen, details below.

 ## integration method
 Integration method specifies which package & method will be employed to integrate data.
-Note that integrate_MO() is a wrapper for the below packages and appropriate citations to the original packages should be used.
+Note that integrate_MO() is a wrapper for the packages described below and appropriate citations to the original packages should be used.
 ### sPLS-DA
 multiblock sparse partial least squares discriminant anslysis from the mixOmics package (DIABLO N-integration).
 The steps performed in the integrate_MO() function closely follow those described in the mixOmics vignette linked below.
 Important decision points and outputs: